-The Management Discussion and Analysis ("MD&A") is an overview of the activities of Tres-Or Resources Ltd. (the "Company" or "Tres-Or") for the nine months ended November 30, 2022.
-The following should be read in conjunction with the Company's condensed consolidated interim financial statements for the nine months ended November 30, 2022, the audited consolidated financial statements for the years ended February 28, 2022 and 2021 and the related notes contained therein which have been prepared under International Financial Reporting Standards ("IFRS").
+The Management Discussion and Analysis ("MD&A") is an overview of the activities of Tres-Or Resources Ltd. (the "Company" or "Tres-Or") for the year ended February 28, 2023.
+The following should be read in conjunction with the Company's audited consolidated financial statements for the years ended February 28, 2023 and 2022 and the related notes contained therein which have been prepared under International Financial Reporting Standards ("IFRS").

 Additional information related to the Company is available for view on the SEDAR website at www.sedar.com.
-All financial information in the MD&A have been prepared in accordance with IAS 34, Interim Financial Reporting ("IAS 34"), and all dollar amounts are quoted in Canadian dollars, the reporting and functional currency of the Company, except where noted.
-The effective date of this Management Discussion & Analysis is January 27, 2023.
+All financial information in the MD&A have been prepared in accordance with IFRS and all dollar amounts are quoted in Canadian dollars, the reporting and functional currency of the Company, except where noted.
+The effective date of this Management Discussion & Analysis is June 19, 2023.